-Date Topic ' Cost estimation, risk assessment and management, and cost control for the WaterFix.
+Date Topic May 25 2017 Cost estimation, risk assessment and management, and cost control for the WaterFix.
 (Done) July 11, 2017 Update on WaterFix.
-(Done) (1) Issues facing the District's imported water supply and the Delta ecosystem (2) WaterFix update including proposed design and construction management and governance, operations, and adaptive management.
-(Done) 1 ' WaterFix update, including water supply analysis, cost and water allocation, and financing.
+(Done) August 22, 2017 (1) Issues facing the District's imported water supply and the Delta ecosystem (2) WaterFix update including proposed design and construction management and governance, operations, and adaptive management.
+(Done) 1 • WaterFix update, including water supply analysis, cost and water allocation, and financing.
 September 26, 2017 (tentative) WaterFix update including proposed term sheets.
-The state of the s Staff recommendation and request for Board decisions on involvement with and/or participation in the WaterFix.
+October 10, 2017 Staff recommendation and request for Board decisions on involvement with and/or participation in the WaterFix.